Gapless fracton quantum spin liquid and emergent photons in a 2D spin-1 model: Details on the effective rank-2 U(1) field theory

 the invariance of $B$ under the gauge transformation in Eq.~(\ref{eq:gauge_op4}) is immediately obvious.
 The special property of Eq.~(\ref{eq:bcontinuum}) is that $B$ is constructed from {\it second} derivatives of $A^{xx}$ and $A^{xy}$.
 This is in contrast to a three-dimensional scalar charge rank-1 or rank-2 U(1) gauge theory where one derivative is sufficient to construct a gauge invariant magnetic field~\cite{Pretko2017_1}.
 The relation between $B$ and $A^{\mu\nu}$ in Eq.~(\ref{eq:bcontinuum}) also makes the lack of Lorentz-invariance of the effective field theory apparent.
 To see this, we consider the system's Lagrangian $\mathcal{L}$ which contains a term $\sim(\partial_t A^{\mu\nu})^2$ with a first derivative in time describing the electric field contribution $(E^{\mu\nu})^2$.
 Furthermore, $\mathcal{L}$ contains a term $\sim B^2$ which, according to Eq.~(\ref{eq:bcontinuum}), contains second spatial derivatives.
 This unequal treatment of space and time is incompatible with Lorentz invariance.

-Returning to the lattice version of our rank-2 U(1) gauge theory [see Eq.~(\ref{eq:maxwell})], this Hamiltonian describes a Gaussian theory whose eigenmodes can be calculated analytically.
+Returning to the lattice version of our rank-2 U(1) gauge theory [see Eq.~(9) of the main text], this Hamiltonian describes a Gaussian theory whose eigenmodes can be calculated analytically.
 To this end we rewrite $A_i^\alpha$ and $E_i^\alpha$ in terms of bosonic operators $a_i^\alpha$, $(a_i^\alpha)^\dagger$,

 which fulfill the standard commutation relation $[a_i^\alpha,(a_i^\alpha)^\dagger]=1$.
 Furthermore, we Fourier-transform the bosonic operators using